 Step 3g.
 In response to the successful UAS authentication, the USS/UTM sends the UAS authentication response message to the UFES.
 The UAS authentication response message includes an authentication result with Success Indication, CAA Level UAV ID, UAS ID, KUAS ID, Auth Token and lifetime.

 Step 3h.
-The UFES receives the UAS authentication response message and locally stores the received CAA Level UAV ID, UAS ID, Auth Token and lifetime as part of the UAS information for the UAV to enable UAS service authorization at the 3GPP network.
+The UFES receives the UAS authentication response message containing CAA Level UAV ID, UAS ID, Auth Token and lifetime as part of the UAS information for the UAV.
+The UFES stores the received UAS information for the UAV and the parameters exactly stored at UFES will be defined during the normative phase.
+Further, the UFES forwards the received UAS authentication response message to the AMF.

-Editor’s Note: It is FFS if the UFES need to store the UAS security information such as security identification information, Auth Token and lifetime.

-3i.
-The UFES forwards the received UAS authentication request message to the AMF.

-3j.
-The AMF receives the UAS authentication response message and locally stores the received CAA Level UAV ID, UAS ID, Auth Token and lifetime as part of the UAS information for the UAV.
+Step 3i.
+The AMF receives the UAS authentication response message and locally stores the received CAA Level UAV ID, UAS ID, Auth Token and lifetime as part of the UAS information for the UAV to enable subsequent UAS service authorization at the 3GPP network.

-3k.
+Step3j.
 The AMF forwards the received UAS authentication request message to the UAV.

-3l.
+Step 3k.
 The UAV receives the UAV authentication response message and on receiving a ‘Success Indication’, the UAV generates the UAS Security context (KUAS ID, KUAS) similar to the USS/UTM from the long-term credential preconfigured in the UAV.
 If the locally generated KUAS ID and received KUAS ID matches, then the UAV considers the UAS authentication as successful and locally stores the received CAA Level UAV ID, UAS ID, Auth Token, lifetime, and KUAS ID along with the most recently derived KUAS as part of UAS Security Context.
 The UAV uses the KUAS ID to uniquely identify the KUAS.

-4. The AMF may trigger UE parameter update procedure as specified in TR 23.754.
+Step 4.
+The AMF may trigger UE parameter update procedure as specified in TR 23.754.

 Editor’s Note: It is FFS, how the 3GPP system shall enable revocation of UAV or networked UAVC authorisation by the UTM/USS.